 - With 426 rooms and 77 staircases, the Château de Chambord is the largest château in the entire Loire Valley.
 Built in a distinctively traditional French Renaissance style, it’s one of the most recognizable châteaux in the world.

 Best season: Although the châteaux can be visited year-round, it’s recommended to go from March to September.
 The weather tends to be warmer, which means you’ll be able to enjoy the lush gardens and outdoor courtyards.

 Joining a local festival at any destination is the best way to immerse in the local culture and perhaps also make some friends during the process.
 A festival in France, whether the Carnival in Nice, the Festival of Lights in Leon, or even the Lemon Festival in Menton, will have you hooked, making you want to visit again and again.

-- Twelve stages, four weeks, and over one hundred artists, Festival de Carcassonne is a celebration of theater, dance, music and art at just one venue.
+- With twelve stages, four weeks, and over one hundred artists, the Festival de Carcassonne is a celebration of theater, dance, music, and art at just one venue.
 Join the crowd and witness artists performing on stage with the stunning medieval city of La Cité and the Bastide in the background.
 Don't miss out on the fireworks display, the largest in the country.

 Best season: Different festivals occur in different months, so it's best to consult a calendar to see when they are happening.

-As you can see, attractions and things to do in France are seemingly endless.
+As you can see, the attractions and activities to do in France are seemingly endless.
 There’s something waiting for art lovers, foodies, outdoor enthusiasts, and everyone in between.
 No matter what you plan on doing during your trip to France, you are sure to be entertained in this magical country.